Global Programs: Segovia, Spain | Course Details

-This course will address these questions by reading some of the most analytical interventions published by leading economists and political scientists.
-Their points will then be illustrated with several documentaries and cutting-edge animations.
+Students will read about some of the most analytical interventions published by leading economists and political scientists to address these questions.
+The experts’ points will be illustrated with several documentaries and cutting-edge animations.

 Beginning Spanish (CRN: 10376)

-The main objectives for this class is to improve the student’s ability to communicate as well as to develop the necessary grammatical skills for writing.
-To achieve this aim, we will use a learning method based on a variety of spoken activities that will require the student to practice grammar and vocabulary commonly found in contemporary Spanish culture.
+The main objectives for this class are to improve the student’s ability to communicate, as well as to develop the necessary grammatical skills for writing.
+To achieve this aim, we use a learning method based on a variety of spoken activities that require the student to practice grammar and vocabulary commonly found in contemporary Spanish culture.